 How Famous Checkmate Patterns Got Their Names

 The best checkmate moves in chess, or famous checkmate patterns, are usually named either after the first person who executed the pattern or after the visual appearance of the mating pattern.
-In some cases their is another reason as to why the mating pattern was named after the name of a chess player.
+In some cases there is another reason as to why the mating pattern was named after the name of a chess player.
 Morphy’s Mate is an example of this.

 Morphy’s Mate is a theoretical checkmate pattern that might have appeared in one of Paul Morphy’s game, but never actually did!
 This causes some confusion as to why it’s named Morphy’s Mate, particularly because Morphy is also known for a few other famous checkmate moves.